Do You Get Cost-of-Living Increases (COLA) When You're on Disability?

 What Is the COLA Controversy?

 Some observers and many Social Security recipients think the annual COLA isn't high enough.
-One argument is that the CPI-W is not an accurate measure of inflation's impact on seniors, and that the Consumer Price Index - Elderly (CPI-E) should be used instead.
+One argument is that the CPI-W isn't an accurate measure of inflation's impact on seniors, and that the Consumer Price Index - Elderly (CPI-E) should be used instead.
 The CPI-E is a measure that gives greater weight to goods and services used disproportionately by seniorsmedical care, for example.

 Are Social Security COLAs Automatic?

-COLA increases are automatic.
-If the CPI-W has increased enough, you will receive a cost-of-living increase in your benefits.
-You don't have to ask the SSA or apply for it.
 People receiving SSDI benefits will receive the increased benefit starting in January of the year the COLA applies to, while people receiving SSI will get their first increased payment in December of the year before.
-(For instance, SSI recipients will get their first increased payment due to the 2023 COLA on December 30, 2022.)
+For instance, SSI recipients will get their first increased payment due to the 2025 COLA on December 31, 2024.

 For the details, see our calendar of payment dates for SSDI and SSI.